 Take a moment to think about what your team values.

 Not every organization puts users first.
 Sometimes, they have explicit business rationale.
 For example, in a highly commoditized industry you may prioritize cost of delivery over user experience.
 As a design thinker, you may not agree with that, but it’s still a valid strategy to pursue.

 But we’re not measured by the features and functions we ship.
 We’re measured by how well we fulfill our users’ needs.
 Whether we’re helping them discover a cure for cancer, collaborate across continents, or just do their expense reports a little faster, our users rely on us to help get their jobs done everyday.

 When we shift the conversation from one about features and functions to one about users and user outcomes, we deliver more useful, usable, and desirable solutions.
 We elevate professions and redefine industries.
 But most importantly, we earn the trust, respect, and repeat business of the people we serve.

 As a team manager, you can do your part by identifying who your users really are and aligning the way you manage with the user outcomes.
 As a team member, you can do your part by getting to know users as people and learning about the role they play on their team.
-Lastly, take the time to learn more about the practice of human-centered design at IBM.
+Lastly, take the time to learn more about the practice of human-centered design.

 As a team manager

 Your first line of contact with a client organization is oftentimes a client or economic buyer (for example, a CIO), not an end user.